-(d) Within 180 days of the adoption of this charter, the mayor shall promulgate and submit an administrative order pursuant to Article 5 establishing a selection process for a city attorney.
-Any such selection process shall include the establishment of a special screening committee to review candidates for the position of city attorney.
-Said special screening committee shall include at least 1 member of the city council, designated by the city council president.
-Nothing in this section shall be deemed to apply to the reappointment of a city attorney.
+(d) Within 180 days of the adoption of this charter, the mayor shall promulgate and submit an administrative order pursuant to Article 5 establishing a selection process for a city screening committee shall include at least 1 member of the city council, designated by the city council president.
+Nothing in this section shall be deemed to apply to the reappointment of a city attorneysolicitor.